 Anonymous calling is when the caller wishes to not display their name and number to the party they are calling.
 They can either set this feature as permanently on, and therefore prepend a telephone number with *68 if they want to show their number.
 They can also have it default to off, and use *67 to prepend to the number they are calling to block their number.
 Keep in mind that many people might have ACR on, and if so – anonymous callers will automatically go to voicemail.

 Calling the government will automatically unblock your number even if you have anonymous calling turned on.
-Since all government numbers begin with 1, the caller will know that their number will be displayed to the party they are calling when calling such numbers.
+Since all government numbers begin with 1, you will know that your number will be displayed to the party you are calling when calling such numbers.

 Blacklist

 Blacklist is a Ka-Tel feature that can be setup and managed through the portal.
-Essentially, one would add a number to the blacklist whether it is a domestic or international telephone number.
+Essentially, one would add a number to the blacklist whether it is a domestic, international telephone number, or SIP address.
 Any time the blacklisted caller will call the subscriber, they will go straight to voicemail.
 Since the first 11 digits of a telephone number is the same as the NIN which the subscriber having options for the last number based on their needs, the person that wishes to blacklist a person can enter the offending party’s NINx for the number.
 This will block all numbers from that NIN, and therefore assure that the harassing call can not ring you from any of their lines.

 When blacklisting an individual, they will type the NIN followed by x.
 Therefore, if my NIN is 52022554377, and someone wanted to blacklist me, they will type 52022554377x.
 No matter which of my phone lines I call from, I will go straight to voicemail.